Human genetics: X-linked and Y-linked inheritance

 X-linked genes are found on the sex X chromosome.
 X-linked genes just like autosomal genes have both dominant and recessive types.
 Recessive X-linked disorders are rarely seen in females and usually only affect males.
 This is because males inherit their X chromosome and all X-linked genes will be inherited from the maternal side.
 Fathers only pass on their Y chromosome to their sons, so no X-linked traits will be inherited from father to son.
 Men cannot be carriers for recessive X linked traits, as they only have one X chromosome, so any X linked trait inherited from the mother will show up.

 Females express X-linked disorders when they are homozygous for the disorder and become carriers when they are heterozygous.
 X-linked dominant inheritance will show the same phenotype as a heterozygote and homozygote.
 Just like X-linked inheritance, there will be a lack of male-to-male inheritance, which makes it distinguishable from autosomal traits.
 One example of an X-linked trait is Coffin–Lowry syndrome, which is caused by a mutation in ribosomal protein gene.
-This mutation results in skeletal, craniofacial abnormalities, mental retardation, and short stature.
+This mutation results in skeletal, craniofacial abnormalities, intellectual disability, and short stature.

 X chromosomes in females undergo a process known as X inactivation.
 X inactivation is when one of the two X chromosomes in females is almost completely inactivated.
 It is important that this process occurs otherwise a woman would produce twice the amount of normal X chromosome proteins.
 The mechanism for X inactivation will occur during the embryonic stage.
 For people with disorders like trisomy X, where the genotype has three X chromosomes, X-inactivation will inactivate all X chromosomes until there is only one X chromosome active.
 Males with Klinefelter syndrome, who have an extra X chromosome, will also undergo X inactivation to have only one completely active X chromosome.

 Y-linked inheritance occurs when a gene, trait, or disorder is transferred through the Y chromosome.
 Since Y chromosomes can only be found in males, Y linked traits are only passed on from father to son.
 The testis determining factor, which is located on the Y chromosome, determines the maleness of individuals.
 Besides the maleness inherited in the Y-chromosome there are no other found Y-linked characteristics.